rollup/plugins/packages/rollup-plugin-babel/README.md

 - `options.extensions`: an array of file extensions that Babel should transpile (by default the Babel defaults of .js, .jsx, .es6, .es, .mjs. are used)

 Babel will respect `.babelrc` files – this is generally the best place to put your configuration.

+You can also run Babel on the generated chunks instead of the input files.
+Even though this is slower, it is the only way to transpile Rollup's auto-generated wrapper code to lower compatibility targets than ES5 (or most likely ES6 when Rollup 2 will be released), see [Running Babel on the generated code](#running-babel-on-the-generated-code) for details.

 ### External dependencies